Mimi-Onno/LSE_DA_COVID_Analysis/README.md

 With 5 minutes limitation with LOOM video, I had to record the persentations in 2 parts.
 With limitation of 25MB in GitHub, even after compressed or zipped, files are still too big to be uploaded.

-To view videos:
+To view assignment presentation videos:
-Go to the LSE_DA201_assignment_presentation_Mimi_Onno.pdf Click on the share links to view the videos.
+Go to the LSE_DA201_assignment_presentation_Mimi_Onno.pdf Download a copy of the pdf file.
+Click on the share links to on the file to view the videos.